-Description The property is a one and a half storey detached house.
-Accommodation Ground Floor: Kitchen, Living Room, Bathroom and Bedroom.
-First Floor: 3 Bedrooms, Gross Internal Floor Area (m2) Approximately 133m 2 .
-Neighbourhood and Location The property is located in the rural area of Balblair.
-The property is surrounded by open countryside.
-A range of facilities can be obtained in the town of Dingwall which lies within reasonable commuting distance.
-A full range can be in Inverness City Centre.
-Age Built around 1880.
-Weather It was overcast and dry, following generally similar conditions.
+Description The property is a two storey detached house.
+Accommodation Ground Floor: Living Room, Dining Kitchen and Bathroom.
+First Floor: 3 Bedrooms.
+Gross Internal Floor Area (m2) Approximately 80m2.
+Neighbourhood and Location The property occupies an isolated position on the west coast of Scotland benefiting from a panoramic outlook.
+The property is accessed by 2.9 nautical miles on a boat or a 1.21 mile walk.
+The distances have been provided by the seller and is assumed to be correct.
+Age Built 1891.
+Weather It was sunny and dry, following generally similar conditions.
 Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
 There are chimney stacks are of stone construction.
 These have render finishes.
-There are cement flashings at the base of the chimneys.
+There are metal flashings at the base of the chimneys.